tractr/catbox-fake/README.md

 ### Options

+- `trojan: function(methods)` - A function that will be called on client initialization.
+This methods receives as first argument an object containing client's special methods.
+The object has these properties:
+    - `throw: function(enable)` - tells the engine to always throw an error
+        - `enable` - A boolean to enable or not this feature
-- `alwaysReady` - tells the engine to always be ready, even before starting it or after it was stopped.
+    - `ready: function(enable)` - tells the engine to say if it is ready or not
+        - `enable` - A boolean for the ready status
-- `alwaysNotReady` - tells the engine to always be not ready, even after starting.
+    - `delay: function(value)` - tells the engine to wait a while before returning

-You cannot set both options to true as it would create a conflict.
+        - `value` - A number for milliseconds